 As the deep state accusations grow, it would behoove some to visit Egypt, stay a while and try to get a driver’s license.
 That is what a place with a deep state truly feels like.

-This article originally appeared at Geopolitics Made Super, March 8, 2017.
+This story first appeared at Geopolitics Made Super, March 8, 2017.